 - essentially all metastatic solid malignancies

-Liver metastases will usually be asymptomatic and found during work up of a malignancy which has presented in other ways.
-If metastatic burden is large then presentation, or symptoms related to the liver disease may include:
+Liver metastases are usually asymptomatic and found during work up of a malignancy which has presented in other ways.
+If hepatic metastatic burden is large then the presentation or symptoms related to the liver disease may include:

 - localised pain and tenderness due to capsular stretching

 One of the main difficulties in liver imaging for metastatic disease is the high prevalence of benign liver lesions that can be misinterpreted as evidence of metastatic disease, thus dramatically changing a patients stage, and thus treatment options.
 Liver haemangiomas, and to a lesser degree Focal nodular hyperplasia (FNH), are the main sources of confusion 3.
 Additionally pseudolesions (e.g. transient hepatic attenuation differences (THADs), focal fatty sparing / focal fatty change) may further muddy the waters.
 Therefore, an understanding of the various appearances of metastatic disease is crucial.

 Routine gray scale ultrasound, contrast enhanced ultrasound, and intra-operative ultrasound all have roles to play.